krimariko/krimariko/README.md

 # Hi, I'm Kristi 👋

 Currently getting back to my writing roots.
 I'm moving into technical writing after returning from a parenting career break.
-Previously worked at [education.com](https://www.education.com/) as a product manager.
+Previously a product manager at [education.com](https://www.education.com/).

 <!--
 Here are some ideas to get you started: